geigi/cozy/README.md

 Thanks to @Meresmata

 ### I store my audiobooks in a location that is not accessible in the Flatpak sandbox:
-You can override the flatpak settings and allow access to a path (e.g. /media) like this:
+You can override the flatpak settings and allow access to a path (e.g. `/media`) like this:
 ```console
 flatpak --user override --filesystem=/media com.github.geigi.cozy
 ```

 ## Thanks
-A big thanks to all the contributors and translators.
+A big thanks to all the contributors and translators!
 See the complete list in [AUTHORS.md](AUTHORS.MD)

 ## Help us translate Cozy!